-- School staff members will model and actively practice positive digital citizenship and help students use new technologies in a meaningful, safe, and responsible way.
-Teachers utilizing social media with students will educate students about digital citizenship, which includes appropriate and safe online behavior, interacting with individuals on social networking websites, and cyber-bullying awareness. - Students in grades 3 12 are provided with district email accounts and online tools to improve the efficiency and effectiveness of communication, both within the organization and with the broader community. - School staff members are prohibited from exchanging personal telephone contact information with current students of any age without explicit written permission of the Principal.
-The Principal may authorize such exchanges in situations where student safety or operational efficiency would be improved by communication by telephone. - Coaches or club/activity advisors are prohibited from exchanging personal telephone or email contact information with student team or club/activity members without prior approval of the Principal or their designee.
+- School staff members should model and actively practice positive digital citizenship and help students use new technologies in a meaningful, safe, and responsible way.
+Employees utilizing social media with students are expected to educate students about digital citizenship, which includes appropriate and safe online behavior, interacting with individuals on social networking websites, and cyber-bullying awareness. - Students in grades 3 12 are provided with district email accounts and online tools to improve the efficiency and effectiveness of communication, both within the organization and with the broader community.
+Employee communication should be consistent with professional practices used for all correspondence. - School staff members are prohibited from exchanging personal telephone contact information with current students of any age without explicit written permission of the Principal.
+The Principal may authorize such exchanges in situations where student safety or operational efficiency would be improved by communication by telephone. - Coaches or club/activity advisors are prohibited from exchanging personal telephone or email contact information with student team or club/activity members without prior approval of the Principal or his/her designee.
 All electronic or telephone contact by coaches and club/activity advisors with students will be sent to two or more team members, except for messages that would compromise confidential information, such as medical or academic privacy matters.
 Messages from coaches and club/activity advisors sent to individual students will be copied to the Principal or his/her designee.